Review by Pandora MoonRaven

 I do get strong readings from the deck and enjoy using it very much.
 I would recommend this deck for anyone looking for a “self” discovery tool to help you past the little road blocks in life that stop our dance and leave us in a holding pattern.
 All in all I give this deck thumbs up and continue to reach for it when my life seems off track.

-See card images from the Dance of Life Tarot
+See sample card images from the Dance of Life Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images